 The aerospace manufacturing industry employs tens of thousands and supports a network of suppliers.
 Washington is home to the largest aerospace cluster in the U.S., specializing in aircraft assembly and advanced materials.

 Aerospace and related defense manufacturing have been a cornerstone of Washington’s economy, making the state a top exporter of airplanes.
 Even as Boeing faces global competition, it continues to be a major GDP contributor.
-Additionally, Washington has a growing space industry presence (Blue Origin, founded by Jeff Bezos, is based in Kent, WA).

 International Trade and Logistics